UM-Deluge-Capstone/Machine-Learning-for-Damage-Assessments/README.md

 # Machine Learning for Damage Assessments
-A group of graduate student researchers from the University of Michigan collected and published this GitHub to aid damage assessment processes.
+A group of graduate student researchers from the University of Michigan collected and published this ML tutorial to aid damage assessment processes.
+This repository contains information and data for other researchers to replicate on their own.
+Using object detection algorithms, this tutorial will demonstrate one machine learning method for damage detection using YOLOv5.

 - For information on how to design a street level damage assessment machine learning model, navigate to the "Damage Detection Tutorials" folder.

 - For unannotated, raw images related to street level disaster damage, navigate to the "Images" folder.

-Table of Contents
+Folder Contents

 	Damage Detection Tutorials
       Google Collaboratory Notebook